July 1, 2021

-Since reaching the age of 72, I want to be able to spend time with my new grandchildren and to try assembling some of the 300+ model kits I have accumulated over the years.
-I am also shifting my emphasis to include the world coins I have been accumulating since I started dealing in US and didn't want to compete with my customers.
+Since reaching the age of 74, I want to be able to spend time with my new grandchildren and to try assembling some of the 300+ model kits I have accumulated over the years.
+I've actually begun to build some, and am really enjoying it!
+I am also shifting my emphasis to i world coins I have been accumulating since I started dealing in US and didn't want to compete with my customers.
 I also will start to add some postage stamps to the mix.
 I have collected these since I was a kid, and still enjoy them.
 It's time to start parting ways with some of the extras I have.

 PS: I have attended three ANA Summer Seminars, and highly recommend them to anyone interested in a fun week immersed in coins.
 Below is a note from the ANA regarding one of their best classes from the summer of 2013 - a class which I have attended and highly recommend:

 Detection of Counterfeit and Altered Coins will be instructed during both sessions of Summer Seminar.